Mariam-Elbishbeashy/ANA-IFS-Data/README.md

 34. Which character label best represents this part's personality? *(Final classification column)*

 ---
-### F. ANA Healing Plan Dataset
+## F. ANA Healing Plan Dataset

+**File:** `ANA_Healing_Plan_Dataset.xlsx`

-The **ANA Healing Plan Dataset** (`ANA_Healing_Plan_Dataset.xlsx`) contains structured information designed for **IFS-based psychological mapping and intervention planning**.
+The *ANA Healing Plan Dataset* contains structured information designed for *IFS-based psychological mapping and intervention planning*.
 It provides guidance on identifying, understanding, and supporting internal system parts (IFS “characters”) for therapeutic or research purposes.

-#### Contents:
+### Contents
 - **IFS Characters / Subpersonalities:**
-  - Each row represents one of the 19 IFS characters identified for the ANA model.
+  - Each row represents one of the 19 IFS characters used in the ANA model.
 - **Attributes & Metadata:**
-  - Character name, role, typical emotional patterns, triggers, and coping strategies.
+  - Character name, role, emotional tendencies, triggers, defensive patterns, and behavioral signals.
 - **Healing & Intervention Guidelines:**
-  - Suggested approaches for working with each character, including reflective prompts, supportive dialogues, and therapeutic activities.
+  - Every character is assigned a **unique, individualized healing plan**.
+  - Plans include **step-by-step healing procedures**, such as grounding steps, reflective exercises, supportive internal dialogues, and emotional release techniques.
 - **Integration with Questionnaire Data:**
-  - Each character maps to relevant questionnaire items, allowing **automated or semi-automated evaluation** and research analysis.
+  - Characters are linked to specific questionnaire items, enabling *automated evaluation*, pattern recognition, and deeper research analysis.

-#### Purpose:
+### Purpose
-- Supports **IFS-style therapeutic modeling** in research or AI-assisted interventions.
+- Supports *IFS-style therapeutic modeling* in research or AI-assisted interventions.
-- Can be used alongside **voice, facial, and text datasets** to study correlations between emotional expression, internal parts, and therapeutic outcomes.
+- Can be used with *voice, facial, and gesture datasets* to correlate emotional states with internal parts and healing progress.
-- Ideal for researchers or developers building **multimodal emotion recognition, psychological analysis, or personalized intervention systems**.
+- Ideal for researchers or developers working on *psychological analysis, adaptive intervention systems, and multimodal emotion recognition*.

+### Importance of the Healing Plan Dataset
+The dataset is crucial because **each character receives its own dedicated and personalized healing plan**, reflecting its fears, needs, and emotional patterns.
+These plans include **clear, sequential steps** that guide the user from emotional awareness to regulation, self-support, and internal harmony.
+By combining character-specific interventions with real-time multimodal emotion signals, ANA can deliver **highly tailored emotional healing experiences**, moving beyond simple recognition toward meaningful psychological support.
+.

 ---